SemanticsOS/smc.freeimage/README.txt

  * mostly written with Cython with some lines of handwritten C Code and some Python helpers.

- * fast.
-It avoids copying large amounts of data and releases the GIL whenever possible.
+ * fast, it avoids copying large amounts of data and releases the GIL whenever possible.

  * 64bit safe, tested on i386/X86 and AMD64/X86_64 systems

  * thread safe

- * Wraps a large subset of FreeImage features
+ * wraps a large subset of FreeImage features

- * Compatible with Python 2.6 to 3.3.
+ * compatible with Python 2.6 to 3.3.

 Performance